 BARA ELOIM –

 The literal translation of the Hebrew “Bereshit bara Elohim” is “In the Beginning created God.”
 In Biblical Hebrew, the subject of a sentence can come before or after the verb.
 (In the Septuagint (the Greek version of the Jewish Bible) the language is the same as in English.)
-For the rabbis (and for us) this can raise a few interesting areas of contemplation.
+For the rabbis (and for us) this can raise a few exciting areas of contemplation.
 The Rabbah Bereshit (the rabbinic study of Genesis), says the word order speaks to God’s humility.
 “A mortal mentions his name before his achievements, but for God, only after he provides for the needs of the world, does he mention his name.”
 (Bk.
 1, Ch.
 12).
-The Jewish Kabbalah tradition, however, takes the word order in an interesting direction.
-In the Zohar (the mystical book of Kabbalah), the teaching interprets “Elohim” as the direct object of creation.
-The subject of creation is Ein Sof, God as beyond our comprehension, and is unnamed in the sentence because the fullness of God is beyond all names.
+The Jewish Kabbalah tradition, however, takes the word order in a different direction.
+In the Zohar (the mystical book of Kabbalah), the teaching interprets “Elohim” as the direct object of the verb “created.”
+The subject of “created” is Ein Sof, signifying the God beyond our comprehension, and is unnamed in the sentence because the fullness of God is beyond all names.
 For the Zohar, “Elohim” is not the fullness of God, but only a name through which God chooses to disclose an aspect of himself.
 Ein Sof condescends to us in Elohim.
 Reading Genesis with “Elohim” as the direct object, and not the subject, of “bara” opens up another avenue of divine contemplation.